schlick7/LuteForMobile/docs/stuff.md

 Lets do a performance review of this app starting with the ReadScreen

+Requests
+1)make it an option to hide the page number.
+I do this on my Kindle so I can focus on reading and not progress.
+Leave the arrows top and bottom, just remove the page count
+2) can we add a triple click or something?
+Mark as known(my preference) orMark as unknown
+ - would hold and then swipe up be possible?
+ - not sure how to make this work smoothly

+- Some way to trigger backups.

 # Reader
 - Known words readstat is still not updating when i mark a term as known in the ReadScreen the statsscreen ALSO doesn't update this value!
 It seems that the value ONLY updates when i enter the TermsScreen.
 Does this update depend on something from the TermsScreen?
 - Add timeout overide to settings. its currently 5 seconds for 'all known' button